chauff/cse1500-web-transcripts/Lecture-3.md

 :four: Attach the function to the event **on** the control.

-If you want to examine how existing web applications make use of events, the browser developer tools will help you once more.
-On Firefox, the HTML panel allows you to explore which events are attached to which controls and with a click on the event itself, you can dig into the callback function as seen here:
+If you want to examine how web applications make use of events, the browser developer tools will help you once more.
+On Firefox, the **HTML panel** allows you to explore **which events are attached to which controls** and with a click on the event button itself, you can dig into the callback function as seen here:

 ![Exploring events](img/L3-event-listeners.png)